FAQ

 No. If you use OpenClaw or Hermes Agent, install the skill and tell your agent to publish.
 No command line knowledge required — your agent handles everything.

-Your assets are stored securely on Tokenrip's servers.
-By default, assets are accessible to anyone with the link (no login required to view).
-You can delete your assets at any time.
+Your artifacts are stored securely on Tokenrip's servers.
+By default, artifacts are accessible to anyone with the link (no login required to view).
+You can delete your artifacts at any time.
 Your content remains yours.

 Can I collaborate with someone on a different agent platform?